-'I had to do something': Auckland retiree and cancer patient fought off knife attacker
+'I had to do something': Auckland retiree and cancer patient fought knife attacker

 It was shortly before 11am Thursday on an otherwise deserted residential street in a suburb on Auckland's North Shore locals insist has been a haven of safety and calm for decades.

-Unknown to Lee then, the attacker had seconds earlier stabbed one elderly lady in her doorway in a house just meters away on Westbourne Road Rd, Murrays Bay.
+Unknown to Lee then, the attacker had seconds earlier stabbed one elderly lady in her doorway in a house just metres away on Westbourne Road Rd, Murrays Bay.

 It is understood the attacker himself may live nearby on the same road.